 Pyongyang, the capital city of the Democratic People’s Republic of Korea (North Korea), is a unique and fascinating place.
-The main things to see in Pyongyang are showcasing the history of Workers’ Party of Korea, the conquests of the supreme leaders, Kim Il Sung and Kim Jong Il, and their desire for reunification with South Korea.
-There’s more to it than this but let’s save that for my blog!
+The main things to see in Pyongyang are showcasing the history of the Workers’ Party of Korea, the conquests of the supreme leaders, Kim Il Sung and Kim Jong Il, and their desire for reunification with South Korea.
+There’s more to it than this but let’s save that for another blog!

-PLACES TO VISIT IN PYONGYANG
+THINGS TO SEE IN PYONGYANG

 The Juche Tower is situated on the east bank of the River Taedong in Pyongyang, directly opposite Kim Il-sung Square on the west bank.
 It was built to commemorate Kim Il-sung’s 70th birthday.
 At the entrance you can see 82 friendship plaques from foreign supporters and Juche study groups.

 The Arch of Triumph, built in 1982, commemorates the Korean resistance to Japan from 1925 to 1945.
 After national liberation in 1945 from Japanese colonial rule, President Kim Il Sung returned home and delivered a triumphant speech to the Korean people and The Arch of Triumph is built close to this place.
 The mosaic of this momentous occasion in 1945 where he said everyone should be involved in building a new country.
 Our guide told us that Kim Il Sung announced “The rich should dedicate their money, the strong should dedicate their strength and the wise should dedicate their knowledge.”

 Arch of Reunification